ismolin/app-for-learning-words/README.md

 * Convenient sending of unknown words to study directly from the browser
 * Effective word learning using quizlet cards
 * Interval repetition according to the Sebastian Leitner system
-* A large database of words and the ability to choose a specific category to study
-*
+* The application has a built-in database with the most frequent words

 # How to run in Docker

 To install, you must have Docker and Docker-compose on your machine.